Sanin Husain: Holdout at Kabkabiya

 Despite the death of Khalifa Abdallahi ibn Muhammad, Sanin remained faithful to the Mahdist cause and gathered other loyalists, maintaining a strong military.
 Many surviving Mahdists from the east travelled to Kabkabiya to join him.
-His force eventually became about 4,000 strong.
+His force eventually grew to be about 4,000 strong.
 Of these, 1,000 were ansar who were religiously motivated, while the rest were more interested in a life as warriors and in gaining plunder.
 Along with Arabi Dafalla of Dar Taaisha and Sultan Abuker Ismail of Dar Masalit, Sanin was one of three Mahdist commanders who continued to operate in Darfur after the Mahdist government's fall.
 Meanwhile, Ali Dinar used the power vacuum to reestablish the Sultanate of Darfur under his own leadership.
 The new Sultan then attempted to take full control of the region, but Sanin refused to submit to him.
-The two knew each other from a time when Ali Dinar had been a refugee, and had already disliked each other back then.
+The two knew each other from a time when Ali Dinar had been a refugee, and disliked each other then.
 Sanin considered Ali Dinar a traitor, as the latter had once deserted from the Mahdist military.
 In turn, the Sultan considered the Kabkabiya holdout an obstacle in expanding his influence westwards, while coveting the arms which Sanin had under his control.

 Ali Dinar sent several armies numbering thousands of troops against Sanin, but the Kabkabiya leader repeatedly defeated them.
 He defeated two enemy armies in 1900, and won another victory in 1901.
 Sanin also had to face several other hostile states and tribes surrounding him, all of whom coveted his weaponry.
 He successfully repelled their attacks as well.
 He was aided by the well defendable situation of Kabkabiya which was protected by a series of hills.
 Despite this, Sanin was factually isolated and the other Mahdist holdouts as well as anti-Ali Dinar groups were gradually destroyed.
 Sanin's resistance was described by researcher Samuel Bey Atiya as the "last organised Mahdist stand in the Sudan".
 Despite this, Sanin sent a letter to Khartoum, requesting that he be acknowledged by the new Anglo-Egyptian government as official and provided with help.
 The Khartoum government had already acknowledged Ali Dinar as their subject, and accordingly did not wish to support Sanin.